mmr1909/score/docs/features/communication/ipc/architecture.rst

 Synchronization Algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A slot shall contain all necessary meta-information in order to synchronize data access[30].
+A slot shall contain all necessary meta-information in order to synchronize data access.
 This information most certainly needs to include a timestamp to indicate the order of produced data within the slots.
 Additionally, a use count is needed, indicating if a slot is currently in use by one process.
 The concrete data is implementation defined and must be covered by the detailed design.

-The main idea of the algorithm is that a producer shall always be able to store one new data sample[31].
+The main idea of the algorithm is that a producer shall always be able to store one new data sample.
 If he cannot find a respective slot, this indicates a contract violation, which indicates that a QM process misbehaved.
-In such a case, a producer should exclude any QM consumer from the communication[32].
+In such a case, a producer should exclude any QM consumer from the communication.

 This whole idea builds up on the split of shared memory segments by ASIL levels.
 This way we can ensure that an QM process will not degrade the ASIL Level for a communication path.